 Finding and choosing costumes is one of my favorite bits.

-Hollywood "sidewalk" Stars.
-Or make your own by cutting out large stars from yellow craft paper and scotch tape to the floor.
+- Create a stars walk of fame by cutting out large stars from yellow craft paper and scotch tape to the floor.
 As the kids arrive, get them to sign their autograph on a star.

-Put up entrance and exit signs in the party room and silhouetted figures on the bathroom door.
+- Put up entrance and exit signs in the party room and silhouetted figures on the bathroom door.
 Place long length curtains at the entrance to the theater room.

-If possible, use two rooms.
+- If possible, use two rooms.
 One for the dressing room and one as the theater.
 Put makeup tables in the dressing room along with clothes rails and long mirrors.
 Clear furniture from the theater room and set up rows of chairs.
 Hang long curtains along the back wall where the stage will be.

+- Create a stage.
 Most people won't have a stage in the attic!
 So just chalk off the area and maybe lay some colored fairy lights round the edge.
 Only put the lights down at the last minute when the performance is about to start.

-Every stage needs lights so grab all those spot lights and torches that are hanging around the house and suspend them in corners of the room.
+- Every stage needs lights so grab all those spot lights and torches that are hanging around the house and suspend them in corners of the room.
 Place colored fireproof cellophane on some lights for a more dramatic effect.

-Set up a directors chair and make a clapper board.
-Make sure that you have printed enough scripts for each child it's too complicated to share!
+- Set up a directors chair and make a clapper board.
+Make sure that you have printed enough scripts for each child – it's too complicated to share!

-Hollywood Paparazzi Props.
-Get your camera ready and have a camcorder set up on a tripod.
+- Watch our for paparazzi Get your camera ready and have a camcorder set up on a tripod.
 All budding actors and actresses like to see themselves on screen.